-My 14 month-old daughter hasn’t heard any of Dr. Greger’s lectures on health yet, but she still gobbles up these chocolate zucchini muffins like they’re going out of style 😄
+My 2 year-old daughter hasn’t heard any of Dr. Greger’s lectures on health yet, but she still gobbles up these chocolate zucchini muffins like they’re going out of style.

 Looking to sneak in more veggies into everyday foods?
-I’ve got a few recipes here on the blog that do just that – check out these pancakes with pumpkin and shredded carrots, or this pesto that gets an additional boost of greens from kale.
+I’ve got a few recipes here on the blog that do just that – check out my vegan pumpkin pancakes with pumpkin and shredded carrots, or my vegan kale and cashew pesto that gets an additional boost of greens from kale.

 These muffins were inspired by the chocolate zucchini muffin recipe in Lindsay S. Nixon’s Happy Herbivore Cookbook.
 I’ve made Lindsay’s muffins countless times, but wasn’t always thrilled with their texture: it often seemed too sticky rather than moist.